Posted under Buyers Guides

 • Accuracy isn't great without optional radiation shield for the outdoor sensor

-The La Crosse V40A-PRO-INT is a fully-featured weather station, unlike the C85845-INT.
-In addition to indoor and outdoor temperature and humidity, the V40A-PRO-INT measures wind speed, wind direction, and rainfall.
-It's expandable using other La Crosse sensors and is Wi-Fi connected.
+The La Crosse V42A-PRO-INT is a fully-featured weather station, unlike the C85845-INT.
+In addition to indoor and outdoor temperature and humidity, the V42A-PRO-INT measures wind speed, wind direction, and rainfall.
+It's expandable using other La Crosse sensors and can connect to Wi-Fi.
 It also has forecast icons that change with the seasons, which we've always found to be a cool feature of the company's weather stations.

-At this price, we'd recommend the Ambient Weather WS-2902 if it's cheaper.
+We'd recommend the Ambient Weather WS-2902 or WS-1553-IP at this price if it's cheaper.
 But occasionally, this model is on sale for a substantial discount, making it an attractive option for those on a budget.

 3